1985 Stanley Cup playoffs

 The 1985 Stanley Cup playoffs, the playoff tournament of the National Hockey League (NHL) began on April 10, after the conclusion of the 1984–85 NHL season.
 The playoffs concluded on May 30 with the champion Edmonton Oilers defeating the Philadelphia Flyers 8–3 to win the final series four games to one and win the Stanley Cup.

 Playoff seeds

-The following teams qualified for the playoffs:
+The top four teams in each division qualified for the playoffs, as follows: